Patrick Blanc – vertical gardens

 (Architect: Herzog & de Meuron)

 The green wall of the Caixaforum is probably the second most famous project by Blanc.
-Filled with some 15,000 plants from 250 species, the 6,500 square-foot vertical garden was conceived to provide physical and spiritual relief in the hot summer climate of Madrid.
-Therefore, plants were selected to adapt to the peculiar climatic conditions of the city, located 670 meters above the sea level.
+Filled with some 15,000 plants from 250 species, the 6,500-square-foot vertical garden was conceived to provide physical and spiritual relief in the hot summer climate of Madrid.
+Therefore, plants were selected to adapt to the peculiar climatic conditions of the city, located 670 meters above sea level.

 Species installed in the living wall include, among others, Arenaria montana, Bergenia cordifolia, Campanula takesimana, Cedrus deodara, Cerastium tomentosum, Cistus purpureus, Cornus sanguinea, Dianthus deltoids, Garrya elliptica, Kerria japonica, Lonicera nitida, Lonicera pileata, Pilosella aurantiaca, Sedum alpestre, Taxus baccata, Yucca filamentosa, and different Begonias, Fuchsias, Geraniums, Hydrangeas, and Mahonias.

 Caixaforum Madrid vertical garden, photos courtesy of Patrick Blanc

 Caixaforum Madrid vertical garden, details; photos by LRTRRG, Tamara Polajnar, and Alberto Romero / CC BY-NC 2.0.